camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 ### Fetch External Task with Priority

-To fetch external tasks regarding on there priority the overloaded method `ExternalTaskService#fetchAndLock` with the parameter `usePriority` can be used.
+To fetch external tasks based on their priority, the overloaded method `ExternalTaskService#fetchAndLock` with the parameter `usePriority` can be used.
-The method without the boolean parameter returns arbitary the external tasks.
-If the parameter is given the returned external tasks are ordered descending.
+The method without the boolean parameter returns the external tasks arbitrarily.
+If the parameter is given, the returned external tasks are ordered descendingly.
 See the following example which regards the priority of the external tasks:

 ```java